oliviawestmacottssw/SSW.Rules.Content/rules/teamwork---do-you-manage-up-give-a-recommendation/rule.md

 Managing up is providing your manager with an option to approve, rather than asking a general question.

-What do you want to charge for Cameron's rate?
+[greyBox]  What do you want to charge for Cameron's rate?
+  [/greyBox]
  Figure: Bad Example - Nothing to approve

-What do you want to charge for Cameron's rate?
+[greyBox]  What do you want to charge for Cameron's rate?
+  [/greyBox]
 I would advise the standard $165 + GST until he has more experience.
 Please approve.